Infant mortality

 Blackpool experiences higher than average mortality rates for infants; however the actual number of deaths each year is small which means the rates are subject to large annual variation and need to be interpreted with caution.

 In this case infants are defined as children under the age of 1 year.
 The data represents the crude rate of infant deaths per 1,000 live births, in Blackpool, the North West and England.
 The data in Figure 1 and 2 is grouped into three-year periods to mitigate for the small number of deaths in a single year.
 The Blackpool infant mortality rate increased from the early 2000s to the mid 2000s, declined to 2010-12 before rising again to a relatively flat rate since 2014-16.
-In the last three-year period (2019-21) there were 27 infant deaths in Blackpool, a rate of 6.0 per 1,000 live births, compared to the national average of 3.9 per 1,000.
+After falling in 2018-20 rates have been increasing and are now significantly higher than the England average.
+In the last three-year period (2021-23) there were 30 infant deaths in Blackpool, a rate of 6.9 per 1,000 live births, compared to the England average of 4.1 per 1,000.

 England